llvm/torch-mlir/docs/architecture.md

-The backend contract is a normalized form of the `torch` dialect with a set of properties that make it easy to lower into various forms such as Linalg-on-Tensors, TOSA, MHLO, or other forms that we don't provide out of the box.
+The backend contract is a normalized form of the `torch` dialect with a set of properties that make it easy to lower into various forms such as Linalg-on-Tensors, TOSA, StableHLO, or other forms that we don't provide out of the box.
 The primary guarantees that we provide Torch-MLIR's backends are:

 - All tensors have been converted to value semantics.
 - All tensors have at least a known number of dimensions (i.e. rank), and